swcarpentry/shell-novice/_episodes/02-filedir.md

 - "How can I move around on my computer?"
 - "How can I see what files and directories I have?"
 - "How can I specify the location of a file or directory on my computer?"
+- "How can I get help "
 objectives:
+- "Explain what a file system is"
+- "Understand the structure of the file system"
 - "Explain the similarities and differences between a file and a directory."
 - "Translate an absolute path into a relative path and vice versa."
 - "Construct absolute and relative paths that identify specific files and directories."
-- "Demonstrate the use of tab completion, and explain its advantages."
+- "Demonstrate the use of tab completion and explain its advantages."
 keypoints:
 - "The file system is responsible for managing information on the disk."
 - "Information is stored in files, which are stored in directories (folders)."